 What is Pneumonia?

-Pneumonia is an infection involving the lungs.
-It is usually caused by bacterial or viral infections.
+Pneumonia is an infection involving the lungs, usually due to bacteria or viruses.
 Patients typically develop a fever, cough, chest pain, difficulty breathing, and fatigue.
-The disease can be very serious, especially in patients with advanced age, immunocompromised status, or history of chronic lung or heart disease.
+The disease can be severe, especially in patients with advanced age, immunocompromised status, or history of chronic lung or heart disease.
 In some cases, pneumonia can lead to respiratory failure and even death.
-In fact, it is a common cause of death in the elderly population.
+It is a common cause of death in the elderly population.

 What Causes Pneumonia?